Hot Latin Songs

 The Billboard Hot Latin Songs (formerly Hot Latin Tracks and Hot Latin 50) is a record chart in the United States for Latin songs, published weekly by Billboard magazine.
-Since October 2012, chart rankings are based on digital sales, radio airplay, and online streaming, and only predominantly Spanish language songs are allowed to rank.
+Since October 2012, chart rankings are based on digital sales, radio airplay, and online streaming, and only predominantly Spanish-language songs are allowed to rank.
 The chart was established by the magazine on September 6, 1986, and was originally based on airplay on Latin music radio stations.
-Songs on the chart were not necessarily in Spanish language, since a few songs in English and Portuguese language have also charted.
+Although the chart predominantly allows Spanish-language songs, songs in English and Portuguese have charted.

 The first number one song of the Hot Latin Songs chart was "La Guirnalda" by Rocío Dúrcal on September 6, 1986.
-As of the issue for the week ending on March 18, 2023, the chart has had 455 different number one hits, while 184 artists have reached number one (as a lead or a featured act).
-The current number one song is "TQG" by Karol G and Shakira.
+As of the issue dated November 22, 2025, the chart has had 467 different number one hits, while 192 artists have reached number one (as a lead or a featured act).
+The current number-one song on the chart is "DTMF" by Bad Bunny.